DoctorMcKay/sentry-bot-documentation/docs/src/index.md

 	  and honestly, that's the way you should set things up since using the native Discord ban function has absolutely no logging attached to it at all).
 	- You can control who can use slash commands on the Commands page of the dashboard

+## Time Periods

+Some Sentry commands require a time period.
+Time periods are specified in format 1w2d3h4m5s (which would mean 1 week, 2 days, 3 hours, 4 minutes, 5 seconds).